 For him, the therapeutic benefits of the vortexes are directly related to the physical attributes of Sedona.
 The high elevation, deep canyons, low population density, and the blue skies for miles all combine to create an optimal environment for relaxation and brain stimulation.

-Colors are also important, and Sedona has loads.
+Colors are also important, and Sedona pops.
 According to Sanders, the green of the vegetation signals growth, renewal, and hope to the subconscious.
 As for red-orange, Sanders points to Uluru in Australia, a massive similar-hued rock thought to hold spiritual significance.
 “The red-orange color is caffeine for the higher mind,” he says.

 Sanders still has a little bit of woo woo in him.
 He, like many in Sedona, describes vortexes with the terms “upflow” or “inflow.”
 Upflow sites tend to be at higher elevations: mountains, mesas, and pyramid-shapes—places like Bell Rock and Airport Mesa, where a panoramic visual of your surroundings helps put your place in the universe into perspective.
 According to Sanders, upflow sites “help you with reflections where soaring to a higher perspective is what you want.”